 “The tagline on a brochure for the event: ‘Invest $500,000 and immigrate to the United States.’ ”

 Read more here.

-Posted by Ann Diener on May 8, 2017, With 2264 Reads Filed under World.
+Posted by Ann Diener on May 8, 2017, With 2273 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.